fjenett/Gradio-Dev-Docker/README.md

 You can have a look inside the `Dockerfile` if you are curious what is going on here.

-Once the image has been built, it is listed here:
+Once the image has been built, it is listed here as `gradio-dev`:
 ```commandline
 docker images
 ```

+The current version of Gradio is embedded into the Docker image.
+If you need to update it later, then just re-create the image.

-### Run a container
+### Run container

-Now start a container (an instance of your Docker image).
-This starts the dev environment.
+Now it is time to start a container (an instance of your Docker image).
+This builds a first version of the included demo component and starts the development servers (see links further below).
+Once you see your interface in the frontend server you can start editing the included example files with an editor of your choice (using PyCharm myself).

 I've put the command into a shell script as it is quite large and easier to maintain in a file.
 Go have a look inside `./dev-scripts/run-docker-container.sh`.

-Run the container:
+Start (aka run) the container:
 ```commandline
  ./dev-scripts/run-docker-container.sh